 Water your Juliet tomatoes early in the morning, allowing the water to dry up during the rest of the day.

-Light is extremely important for your Juliet Tomato since it converts the light into energy to use it.
+Light is extremely important for your Juliet Tomato since it converts light into energy to use it.
 This energy is then used to produce fruit.

 If you are developing Juliet Tomatoes, outdoor sunlight won’t be an issue since the plant will receive direct sun throughout the day to grow.

-It is recommended to use some shade during the intense noon sun as the rays are intense and might burn your delicate tomatoes.
+It is recommended to use some shade during the noon sun as the rays are intense and might burn your delicate tomatoes.